-GVI’s internships build your network and resume by giving you direct access to a remote, research-based industry and close-knit network, with field-specific training delivered by experienced professionals.
+GVI’s internships build on your network and resume by giving you direct access to a remote, research-based industry and close-knit network of conservationists – with field-specific training delivered by experienced professionals.

 You’ll have dedicated mentorship from one of our highly skilled staff members, with weekly one-on-one sessions to support your professional development and a recommendation on completion of your internship.

 For a budding conservationist, the training and guidance of a wildlife internship can have a positive impact on your job prospects in the field.